prsolans/ffai-v3/README.md

-README.md

 #FFAI v3

 Our goal is to build a superior algorithm for comparing the relative fantasy football value of NFL players.

 * ffai_setup.py - This file initiates the process

-### Setup
+### Source
 #### We should have one for each data source
-* setup_players.py - Scrapes and inserts player and contract data
+* source_players.py - Scrapes and inserts player and contract data
-* setup_teams.py - Scrapes and inserts team data
+* source_teams.py - Scrapes and inserts team data

 ### Utilities
 #### These hold the functions we use to build the DB and to leverage the data